 Line 26: Enter the amount of estimated tax payments made during the year.
-Don't get confused.
-Even though the fourth quarter 2020 estimated tax payment was made in January 2021, it's counted on the 2020 return.
+Do not get confused.
+Even though the fourth quarter 2023 estimated tax payment was made in January 2024, it is counted on the 2023 return.

 Line 28: Enter the amount of your child tax credit on this line based on the completion of Schedule 8812.